 1. Value Per Visit

-The total value per visit is a website metric that helps you better understand how much value you are actually getting out of the traffic that you bring to your site.
+The total value per visit is a website metric that helps you better understand how much value you are actually getting out of the number of visitors that you bring to your site.

-Using a custom code embedded in your shopping cart, you can track which pages are leading to the most conversions and how people arrive at these pages.
+Using a custom code embedded in your shopping cart, you can track which single pages are leading to the most conversions and how people arrive at these pages.